-You and your touring team will take a short hike to a natural cliff face.
-Your guide will discuss rope safety, knots, and climbing techniques with you.
+You and your touring team will take a short hike to a natural cliff face, where you’ll discuss rope safety, knots, and climbing techniques.
 You’ll then start your climbing journey with a climb and belay practice stint!

 During your tour, you’ll climb at least 5-6 different routes while navigating different rock types and features.
 Beginner climbers will learn the necessary skills needed to pass a belay test in an indoor climbing gym!

 Haven’t decided on where to stay in Seattle yet?
 There are plenty of epic places, so choosing can be tough!

 To help you out, we’ve prepared a summary of our highest recommendations for best hostel, best Airbnb, and best hotel in town.